Intesa's ouster shows influence of old guard in Italy's banking

 Insiders say there were several reasons for the boardroom battle: Cucchiani's solitary management style, his failure to build his own team at the bank, his attempts to bring in new investors and his opposition to stretching Intesa's finances to bail out struggling domestic companies.

-But whatever the motive for Cucchiani's exit, analysts and investors say it leaves Intesa - which earns 80 percent of its revenues in Italy and holds 100 billion euros (83 billion pounds) in domestic government bonds - weakened at a time of political instability and economic malaise.
+But whatever the motive for Cucchiani's exit, analysts and investors say it leaves Intesa - which earns 80 percent of its revenues in Italy and holds 100 billion euros ($135 billion) in domestic government bonds - weakened at a time of political instability and economic malaise.

 "It's a bit disappointing to see him going.
 He was quite good in terms of talking to the market, being more open and shaking up the bank and being more proactive.
 It's a bit of a backward step," said a UK-based investor who recently sold shares in Intesa Sanpaolo because of worries about the Italian economy.